StrongKey/relying-party-java/README.md

 - [Relying Party](https://en.wikipedia.org/wiki/Relying_party) in general
 - [WebAuthn Relying Party Operations](https://www.w3.org/TR/webauthn/#rp-operations)

+This project is a sample WebAuthn Relying Party (shortened herein to Relying Party, or RP) written in Java to work with StrongKey's [FIDO Server, Community Edition]((https://github.com/StrongKey/FIDO-Server)) and sample [WebAuthn JavaScript code](https://github.com/StrongKey/WebAuthn).

+The goals of this project are to demonstrate how to call StrongKey's FIDO2 APIs and how to properly manage users' FIDO keys.
+It is meant to serve as a reference implementation of a project that leverages StrongKey's FIDO server to enable FIDO authentication. *If you are an application developer looking to FIDO enable their application, look at this code.*

+Follow the instructions below to run this code.

 ## Prerequisites

 - This Relying Party example must have a means of connecting with a StrongKey FIDO Server.
 You can install a FIDO Server either on the same server as your RP or a different server.